Do you love to find unique experiences when you visit a popular destination?

-For the best experience, bike Cades Cove loop on Wednesdays between the first Wednesday of May to the last Wednesday of September each year when the loop is closed to automobile traffic.
+For the best experience, bike the Cades Cove loop on Wednesdays between the first Wednesday of May to the last Wednesday of September each year when the loop is closed to automobile traffic.

 You can bring your own bikes or rent bikes from Cades Cove Trading Company.
 If you plan on renting a bike you want to get there EARLY.
 They start renting bikes at 7 a.m. on Wednesdays and payment is required for reservations.

 Hike to Laurel Falls Waterfall

 With easy access from Little River Road, Laurel Falls offers guests a paved hiking trail option within the Great Smoky Mountain National Park.